EdOverflow/hacks/README.md

                        \/__/     \/__/     \/__/     \|__|     \/__/
 ```

 Some random scripts.
-Just trying to be look the cool kids.
+Just trying to be like the cool kids.
 Place all the scripts under `/usr/local/bin` and hack away.

 ## Set-up oneliner